CreativeAlloy/eleventy-netlify-boilerplate/posts/critical-thinking-fundamentals-introduction-seminar.md

 ## The Benefits of Critical Thinking
 A single lesson in formal logic is all it takes to be able to dismantle two of the most dangerous lies and blood libels about Israel.
 Adding new knowledge to your arsenal means acquiring new tools to dismantle those lies and expose the faulty reasoning of antisemites.

+You are free to cite my work whenever you find yourself in a debate.
+That's the other reason why I am writing these detailed articles.

 In the next lecture, we will explore **logical fallacies,** their occurrence in argumentation, and ways to detect them.
 It will be accompanied by a seminar like this one as well.